jiayizx/jiayizx.github.io/_pages/about.md

 My research interest lies on building robust and socially responsible NLP systems that align with human needs and preferences.
 Currently, I'm particularly interested in:

-- **Multi-agent social simulation**: Understanding LLMs' behavioral patterns and social reasoning in complex social scenarios.
+- **Social simulation**: Understanding LLMs' behavioral patterns and social reasoning in complex social scenarios.
-- **Human-AI interaction alignment**: Studying the gaps between human-human and human-AI interactions to better align LLMs with diverse human preferences and application scenarios.
+- **Human-AI alignment**: Studying the gaps between human-human and human-AI interactions to better align LLMs with diverse human preferences and application scenarios.